billthefish/LDrawDesignPad/docs/readme.txt

 2. Introduction
 ----------------

-LDDesignPad (LDDP) is a tool for editing and handling LDraw files in a very comfortable way.
+LDraw Design Pad (LDDP) is a tool for editing and handling LDraw files in a very comfortable way.

 Features are: